M3II0/M3II0/README.md

  <img src="./Profile/bitmoji.png" align="left" width="200">
  Hello, my name is M3II0 and welcome to my profile.
 I don't know how you got here, but I'll be happy if you read the entire README.md to the end.
  In my free time, I do programming, mainly in C#, C and Java.
 I already have quite a lot of functional codes and I have been on quite a few minecraft projects in Czechoslovakia.
 I will list SurvivalGames, Qplay, BasicLand and Glowsite for example, but there are more.
+ I probably have the most experience in Java, where I create plugins for Spigot using Bukkit & Spigot API.
+I then have an overview in C# and C where I mainly created desktop applications using Windows Forms.
+I am also able to program a fully functional dedicated Discord bot as required.
+ Are you interested in contacting me?
+Use the contacts listed below the text...
 </p>